metal-stack/docs/docs/src/development/proposals/MEP4/README.md

 - Project scoping (disallow resource access to resources of other projects)
 - Access tokens in self-service for technical user access

-Non-goals:

-- Provide "tenant acts on-behalf" functionality (because we want only admins and these can act on-behalf)

 ## Implementation

 We gathered a lot of knowledge while implementing a multi-tenancy-capable backend for metalstack.cloud.
 The goal is now to use the same technology and adopt that to the metal-api, this includes: